 Every site on our platform runs in an isolated software container that contains all of the software resources required to run the site (Linux, Nginx, PHP, MySQL).
 This means that the software that runs each site is 100% private and is not shared even between your own sites.
 We use Linux containers as the underlying container technology for our infrastructure.

 Each site container runs on a generously sized virtual machine, in this case, the new Compute-Optimized (C2) VMs.
-It’s located in one of multiple GCP data centers and secured behind the GCP firewall.
+It’s located in one of 36 GCP data centers and secured behind Cloudflare and GCP firewalling.
 Hardware resources (RAM/CPU) are allocated to each site container automatically by our virtual machines.

 The compute-optimized VMs (C2) are a new compute family on GCP, exposing high per-thread performance and memory speeds that benefit the most compute-intensive workloads.
 Compute-Optimized VMs are great for HPC, electronic design automation (EDA), gaming, single-threaded applications and more.